OctopusDeploy/blog/blog/2021-09/safe-schema-updates-4-loose-coupling-mitigates-tech-problems/index.md

 Additionally, the more granular nature of the system made it easier to manage different flows of work.
 The significant reduction in concurrent work streams for any given service reduces the project management/release management/branching overheads.

 Taken alone, these points will result in significantly safer database releases.
 However, the benefits are compounded by human factors.
-In the next post (post 5), I look at those human factors in more detail.
+In the next post (post 5), we look at those human factors in more detail.

 !include <safe-schema-updates-posts>